Zildj1an/litmus-diff/README.md

 ## How big is this patch?

-We can see from the patch that 105 files are modified by the patch.
-From the command wc we get the total size:
+We can see that 105 files are modified by the patch.
+With the command wc we get the total size:

 ```
 $ wc litmus.patch